-Path of Exile Hideouts have become more and more prevalent over the past year or so, after they changed the masters.
+Path of Exile Hideouts have become more and more prevalent after they changed the masters.
 Previously, all hideouts were based on the various masters.
 Now, however, they have separated from that entirely and you can obtain hideouts in various ways, from exploration to purchasing.
 We’ll be going through as many as we can and delve into questions like how you can obtain Path of Exile Hideouts and which ones are our favorites!

 How do you find Path of Exile Hideouts?